shangsuru/blog/content/ctf/cyberheroines/index.md

 ![Susan Landau](ctf/cyberheroines/images/landau-profile.png)

 Susan Landau is a distinguished figure in the field of cybersecurity and digital privacy.
 Her most notable achievement is her influential work in advocating for strong encryption and privacy protections in the digital age.
 She has been a vocal proponent of safeguarding individuals' rights to secure communication and has made significant contributions to the development of encryption policies and technologies.
-She has testified in front of the US congress and written for the Washington Post among others.

 ![Hints on the webpage](ctf/cyberheroines/images/landau-1.png)